Josh Kerr: 2018–2020: Early professional career

 Kerr turned professional in June 2018, forgoing his senior year of eligibility in the NCAA.
 He signed a sponsorship deal with Brooks Sports, a Seattle-based company, to train under coach Danny Mackey as part of the Brooks Beasts Track Club.
-The Scotsman divided his training time between Seattle and Albuquerque.
-In August 2019, he participated in the 1500 m at the British Athletics Championships, where he secured a silver medal, finishing behind Neil Gourley.
-This performance qualified him to represent Britain in the 1500 m at the 2019 World Championships later that month, where he placed sixth in the final.
+He divided his training time between Seattle and Albuquerque.
+In August 2019, he participated in the 1500 m at the British Athletics Championships, where he won a silver medal, finishing behind Neil Gourley.
+This performance qualified him to represent Great Britain in the 1500 m at the 2019 World Championships later that month, where he placed sixth in the final.

 2021: Olympic 1500 m bronze

 In May 2021, Kerr set a personal best of 1:45.74 in the 800 metres.
-The following month, he won his first National title in the 1500 m at the British Championships.
+The following month, he won his first national title in the 1500 m at the British Championships.
 This victory secured his spot to represent the British team at the 2020 Summer Olympics in Tokyo, which were rescheduled to 2021 due to the COVID-19 pandemic.
-At the Olympic 1500 m final, Kerr won a Bronze medal in a personal best of 3:29.05, finishing behind Norway's Jakob Ingebrigtsen and Kenya's Timothy Cheruiyot.
+At the Olympic 1500 m final, Kerr won a bronze medal in a personal best of 3:29.05, finishing behind Norway's Jakob Ingebrigtsen and Kenya's Timothy Cheruiyot.

 2022: European record in indoor mile

 On 27 February 2022, Kerr ran 3:48.87 for the indoor mile at the Boston University Last Chance Meet.
-This performance broke Eamonn Coghlan's European indoor mile record, which had stood since 1983, and Peter Elliot’s British indoor mile record from 1990.
-Additionally, Kerr's 1500 m split of 3:32.86 enroute to the finish set a new British national record for the indoor 1500 m, surpassing Elliot’s previous record.
-In July, the Scotsman competed in the 1500 m at the 2022 World Athletics Championships in Eugene, Oregon.
+This performance broke Eamonn Coghlan's European indoor mile record, which had stood since 1983, and Peter Elliot's British indoor mile record from 1990.
+Additionally, Kerr's 1500 m split of 3:32.86 en route to the finish set a new British national record for the indoor 1500 m, surpassing Elliot's previous record.
+In July, he competed in the 1500 m at the 2022 World Athletics Championships in Eugene, Oregon.
 He finished in 5th place with a time of 3:30.60.